Global Analysis of hadronic two-body B decays in the perturbative QCD approach: NUMERICAL RESULTS

 \subsection{Global Fit}

 We fit the PQCD factorization formulas with the database constructed in the previous section to the measured branching ratios and direct CP asymmetries $A_{CP}$ in the $B_{(s)} \to PP, VP$ decays, which are collected in the left columns of Table~\ref{tab:fitproces}.
 The $A_{CP}$ data marked in red, which have larger errors, do not provide a strong constraint in the fit.
+Note that the LHCb Collaboration has updated their measurement of $A_{CP}$ in the $B^0\to \bar{K}^0\pi^0$ mode, which reads $-13.8\pm 2.5$ \cite{Aaij:2020wnj}.
 The data of those modes, which are greatly affected by subleading contributions according to the existent PQCD calculations \cite{Li:2006jv,Rui:2011dr,Ali:2007ff}, namely, suffer significant theoretical uncertainties, are excluded in our fit.
-The Gegenbauer moments of both the twist-2 and twist-3 LCDAs from a joint fit, corresponding to the shape parameters $w_B=0.4$ GeV and $w_{B_s}=0.48$ GeV, are listed in Tables~\ref{tab:joint} with $\chi^2 / d.o.f.=0.81$.
+The Gegenbauer moments of both the twist-2 and twist-3 LCDAs from a joint fit, corresponding to the shape parameters $w_B=0.4$ GeV and $w_{B_s}=0.48$ GeV, are listed in Tables~\ref{tab:joint} with $\chi^2 / d.o.f.=0.77$.
 The errors in our fit mainly arise from the experimental uncertainty.
 The $\chi^2_{prior}$ term in the Bayesian analysis introduces little error to the fit results.
 Some higher-order moments or moments of higher-twist LCDAs cannot be constrained effectively due to the current limited experimental accuracy.
 This is the reason why the values of the moments $a_{P2}^K$, $a_{T2}^K$ and $a_{1}^{K*\parallel}$ are not presented in Table~\ref{tab:joint}.